mxcube/mxcubeqt/README.md

     apt-get install pymca
     apt-get install python2.6-pytango

-Install the other dependenices needed through the blissinstaller or by typing:
+Install the other dependenices needed through the blissinstaller or type the following as
+blissadm:

     bliss_rpm Qub
     bliss_rpm PyChooch